ArturMoczulski/JSONRPCAssignment/README.md

 MeetingsAPI
 ==================

-A project made for a test assignment
+A project made for a test assignment.

 ```usage
 php src/application.php api:byLocals "[city]" "[state abbreviation]" "[day of the week, i.e. monday]" "[address to sort by]"